Jungle-Bus/JungleBot/README.md

 # Jungle Bot

-Facebook Messenger chatbot for contributing to OpenStreetMap public transport data.
+Chatbot for contributing to OpenStreetMap public transport data (Messenger-only for the while).

 ## Purpose